ryzenpay/ownitall/README.md

 # documentation
 all there currently is, is the automated javadoc documentation: https://ryzenpay.github.io/ownitall/

+## Flags

+- -i : non interactive mode which requires a string parameter in the format of: `1,1,4,1,Vultures,0,0,0,0,0`

 ## Library
 A library can be used to get the best metadata and coverart for your tracks, there are several options and they each have their benefits and drawbacks
 ### MusicBrainz